CollegeBoreal/INF1086-201-21H-01/P.Projets/300115140/README.md

 Retrieving data from the database with AQL will be possible if you use operations like FILTER, SORT and LIMIT )added to the loop body).
 Most of the other AQL queries will necessite a RETURN operation to function (as shown below).

+In AQL, a query represents the end result to be achieved, but not the process through which the end result is to be achieved.
+This feature is commonly known as a declarative property of the language.
+Moreover, AQL can query as well modify the data, and thus complex queries can be created by combining both the processes.

 To modify an existing users in any collections, you can go directly under collections, select your user and change the information you need as shown below:

 <img src="https://github.com/CollegeBoreal/INF1086-201-21H-01/blob/main/P.Projets/300115140/IMAGES/BRICE1.PNG" width="550">

-In order to make a query, it is possible to use the interface as ahown in the examples below:
+In order to make a query, it is possible to use the interface as shown in the examples below:

 <img src="https://github.com/CollegeBoreal/INF1086-201-21H-01/blob/main/P.Projets/300115140/IMAGES/query1.PNG" width="550">